 A great case study will allow your prospects to really get to know the customer you’re featuring.
 Just like a good story, they’ll want to finish it once they start reading.

-While not case studies in the traditional sense, we feature our members and their stories on the blog because we want to inspire others.
-And what better way to empower our audience than sharing stories of how other entrepreneurs achieved their goals and overcome hurdles?
+While not case studies in the traditional sense, we feature our members and their stories in “Member Spotlights” because we want to inspire others.
+And what better way to empower our audience than sharing stories of how other entrepreneurs achieved their goals and overcame hurdles?

 Our readers discover the story of how this mother and daughter team started their business, and how Tide ensures that their finances are within easy reach.
 In their own words:

 “The app is so easy!
 I always forget my pin number, and my bank would post me a new pin in three to five days.
 But I can get a reminder in the app in seconds.
 It’s a small thing, but for me, it’s like ‘Oh, thank God!’”

 Words like these are a powerful way of proving we can deliver on what we promise.

 While some people enjoy reading, others may prefer audio or video representations of your case study.
 Consider taking your text-based case studies and repurposing the content as videos, social media posts or even infographics.

 When we interviewed Stephen of Tress Clothing, we recorded the interview and published the video across social channels:

 This allows us to put our personalities forward.
 Viewers can learn more about Stephen’s story and connect with him on a deeper level.

 To do this effectively, plan ahead and make your case studies a “video-first” initiative.
 Record your interview and repurpose the transcript into a written, story-driven case study.